iandow/mapr-streams-study/README.md

-# A Guide to Data Serialization in MapR Streams
+# A Guide to the MapR Streams Java API

 The goal of this project is to show common patterns for streaming JSON data and data encapsulated by Java Objects through MapR Streams.
 The following examples are provided: